jc2939/SpoiledMilkEstore/docs/DesignDoc.md

   >* A customer will have an option to purchase the products they add to their shopping cart.
 ​
 ### Definition of MVP
->For Sprint 2, these are our definition of MVP:

-  >* Minimal authentication - an admin signs in with the reserved username admin, and any other username is seen as a customer
-  >* Customer Functionality - customers should be able to search for a product and add/remove products from their shopping cart
-  >* E-store Owner Functionality - admins should be able to add, remove, and update products in the inventory ​
+  >* A user is able to log in to the e-store using a username and password
+  >* A customer is able to purchase milks from the e-store.
+  >* An admin can edit the inventory based on which milks are available to purchase ​
 ### MVP Features
-> Will be implemented in a later Sprint
+>* Minimal Authentication for customer/owner login.
+  >* Customer can see list of products.
+  >* Customer can search for a product.
+  >* Customer can add/remove an item to their shopping cart.
+  >* Customer can proceed to check out their items for purchase.
+  >* E-Store owner can add, remove or delete items in the inventory.
+  >* Implementation of enhancements
 ​
 ### Enhancements
-> Will be implemented in a later Sprint.
-> We plan on doing a password system as well as a rating system ​
+> We have two enhancements:
+  >* A rating system, where customers can rate a products out of 5
+  >* A password system, where a customer or admin can log in with a username and password ​
 ​
 ## Application Domain